lukasthoms/git-todo-ios-0615-public/README.md

 git commit -m "Initial commit."
 ```

+This command creates a new object in git called a "commit"
+Commits are the building blocks of a git repository.
+They represent a set of
+changes made to the contents of the repository.
+When we think about a git
+repository, we think about it in terms of commits and the relationships
+between commits.

 The -m option to commit indicates that you are providing a message to go
 along with this particular commit.
-Commits are the building blocks of a
-git repository.
-They represent a set of changes made to the contents of
-the repository.
-When we think about a git repository, we think about it
-in terms of commits and the relationships between commits.

 ## Using Github